 If you prefer a home away from home-style accommodation then an AirBnB in Strasbourg is the best choice for you.
 There are so many options for singles, families and budget-friendly options as well.
 Check out the map below to find the perfect Strasbourg Airbnb.

-How to get to Strasbourg France
+How to get to Strasbourg France with teenagers

 Strasbourg Airport is a minor international airport located in Entzheim and 10 km west-southwest of Strasbourg.
 Air France and KLM fly from Paris to Strasbourg Airport multiple times a day.
 Besides Paris and other domestic locations, you can fly direct to Strasbourg from Munich, Istanbul, Barcelona, Tel Aviv and London just to name a few.